braunm/trustOptim/cran-comments.md

 -  As requested by U. Ligges:
     -  Added DOI to JStatSoft article to Description field in DESCRIPTION file.
-	-  Included an example for trust.optim function (copied from vignette)
+	-  Included an example for trust.optim function (copied from vignette).
+Example is not run because of time constraints.

 ### Changes from last version